Have my brain tied behind my back just to make it fair.

 That's what this report is about.

-Stanford Professor Michael Kacinski uses a computer model to predict personality traits by analyzing what someone likes on Facebook.
+Stanford Professor Michael Kaczynski uses a computer model to predict personality traits by analyzing what someone likes on Facebook.

-The surprising thing is that when you combine you liking Lady Gaga, are you liking some books and movies and maybe comments made by your friends, then actually they're gonna extract much more information from that.
+The surprising thing is that when you combine you liking Lady Gaga, you liking some books, movies, and maybe comments made by your friends, then actually I can extract much more information from that.

-Based on the 86,000 Facebook users who participated in the study, the model concluded people who like Shakespeare and 2001, a space odyssey were more artistic.
+Based on the 86,000 Facebook users who participated in the study, the model concluded people who liked Shakespeare and 2001 A Space Odyssey were more artistic.

 People who liked Ford Motor or Rush Limbaugh were more conventional.